Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks

 \subsection{Oblique Forests}

-Sparse Projection Oblique Randomer Forests (\Sporf) is a recent modification to random forest that has shown improvement over other versions~\citep{SPORF,tomita2}.
+Sparse Projection Oblique Randomer Forests (\Sporf), is a recent modification to random forest that has shown improvement over axis-aligned random forests and other oblique forests that compute linear combinations of features \cite{SPORF,tomita2,Menze2011-obliquerf}.
 Recall that \Rf\ split nodes partition data along the coordinate axes by comparing the projection $e_j\T x$ of observation $x$ on standard basis $e_j$ to a threshold value $\tau$. \Sporf\ generalizes the set of possible projections, allowing for the data to be partitioned along any linear combination of axes specified by the sparse vector $a_j \in \RR^p$.
 The partition

-follows from our choice of $\theta = \{a_j,\tau\}$.
-In other words, let the dictionary $\mc{A}$ be the set of vectors (atoms) $\{a_j\}$, each atom a $p$-dimensional vector defining a possible projection $a_j\T x$.
-In axis-aligned forests, $\mc{A}$ is the set of standard basis vectors $\{e_j\}_{j=1}^p$.
-In \Sporf, the dictionary $\mc{A}$ can be much larger, because it includes, for example, all 2-sparse vectors.
-At each split node, \Sporf\ samples $d$ atoms from $\mc{A}$ according to a specified distribution.
-By default, each of the $d$ atoms are randomly generated with the number of non-zero elements drawn from a Poisson distribution with a specified rate $\lambda$.
-Then, each of the non-zero elements are uniformly randomly assigned either $+1$ or $-1$.
-Note that although the size of the dictionary for \Sporf\ is $3^p$ (because each of the $p$ elements could be $-1$, $0$, or $+1$), the atoms are sampled from a distribution heavily skewed towards sparsity controlled by the $\lambda$ term.
-All other aspects of \Sporf\ are the same as \Rf.